* Updated with information related to May, 2015 floods devastating parts of Texas and Oklahoma now making headlines.

 After all, who can forget Hurricane Katrina?
-The amount of flooding from that storm literally changed the landscape.
-Areas of New Orleans that had once been were now gone.
+The amount of flooding from Katrina literally changed the landscape.
+Areas of New Orleans that had once been -- were now gone.

 The rains that came down in Colorado were called a "1000 year" event.